0xCyberY/0xcybery.github.io/pages/about.md

 # **About Me**

 Hi I am **{{ site.author.name }}** :wave:,<br>
-A highly dedicated professional has a Bachelor's Degree in Computer Science and Engineering, has a number of certificates in Cyber Security, a passion for conducting risk assessments, identifying/mitigating system vulnerabilities, and executing standard security measures to protect critical resources across the organization.

-Capacity to learn/devise effective solutions for safeguarding information assets, mitigating threats of misuse, and ensuring data confidentiality/integrity in compliance with established security standards and guidelines.
-Knowledgeable with the Kali Linux fundamentals, web application security, information/network security, anti-malware, firewalls, intrusion prevention/monitoring, web filtering, and Active Directory.
+A passionate cybersecurity professional with a proven track record in safeguarding digital assets and mitigating cyber threats.

+With more than 2 years of experience in the field, I specialize in conducting cutting-edge research to identify vulnerabilities, develop innovative defense strategies, and stay ahead of cyber adversaries.
+My expertise spans across threat intelligence, reverse engineering, malware analysis, and penetration testing.

+Throughout my career, I've had the privilege of working with diverse teams and organizations, collaborating closely to address complex cybersecurity challenges and protect critical infrastructure.
+I thrive in dynamic environments where I can leverage my technical skills and strategic mindset to drive impactful outcomes.

+Beyond my professional endeavors, I'm dedicated to continuous learning and staying updated with the latest advancements in cybersecurity technologies and best practices.
+I'm also passionate about sharing knowledge and mentoring aspiring professionals in the field.

 <div class="row">
 {% include about/skills.html title="Programming Skills" source=site.data.programming-skills %}